tustin2121/James_Somerton_Transcripts/_videos/Qvu84kjtGvE.md

 <compare>
 <james {% include timecode %}>

-Kirk's promising future ended quickly though I was 18 Kirk recalled to an interviewer in the 1990s it was around this time that Kirk seemed to recall accepting that he was gay yet for a young and easily recognized actor during the early 1960s there were very few Avenues to explore this part of his personality without adverse attention anyway I was young and I had money he recounted I started fooling around and I got involved with a boy we saw each other maybe three times once at a public pool in Burbank the boy's parents found out and went to see Walt at the studio
+Kirk's promising future ended quickly, though.
+"I was 18," Kirk recalled to an interviewer in the 1990s.
+It was around this time that Kirk seemed to recall accepting that he was gay.
+Yet, for a young and easily recognized actor during the early 1960s, there were very few avenues to explore this part of his personality, without adverse attention anyway.
+"I was young and I had money," he recounted.
+"I started fooling around and I got involved with a boy.
+We saw each other maybe three times . . . once at a public pool in Burbank.
+The boy's parents found out and went to see Walt at the studio." [changed quote]

 </james>
 <from {% include citation for=page.cite.plagiarized.tinker_belles at="p.100"%}>

-Kirk’s promising future ended quickly, though.
+<mark>Kirk’s promising future ended quickly, though.
 “I was 18 [in 1961],” Kirk recalled to an interviewer in the 1990s.
 “My body was still growing.”
 It was around this time that Kirk seems to recall self-identifying as a homosexual.
 Yet, for a young and easily recognized actor during the early 1960s, there were very few avenues to explore this part of his personality without adverse attention.
 “I was young, and I had money,” Kirk recounted, “I started fooling around and I got involved with a boy.
 We saw each other about three times . . . once at a public pool in Burbank.
-The boy’s mother found out and went to see Walt at the studio.”<sup>12</sup>
+The boy’s mother found out and went to see Walt at the studio.”</mark><sup>12</sup>

 </from>
 </compare>